 - All household members, including adults and those without symptoms, should be treated with worm medicine at the same time.

 - It is recommended you take 2 doses of mebendazole – one dose initially and another dose 2 weeks later.

 - After you take each dose, wash your underwear and bed linen, and vacuum your carpets.

 - Read more about mebendazole.

 In most cases, you won’t need to see your GP.
-However, if you are pregnant or breastfeeding and have threadworms, or if your child is under 2 years old and has threadworms, then you should see your GP.
-This is because the recommended treatment in these circumstances is usually isn't the same as different from that recommended for most other people.
+However, if you are pregnant or breastfeeding and have threadworms, or if your child is under 2 years old and has threadworms, you should see your GP.
+This is because the recommended treatment in these circumstances is usually different from that recommended for most other people.

 Threadworms Regional Public Health, Greater Wellington Region, NZ